 To register to vote in Townsend, a person must be

-or you can register by mailing in a paper form, which you can pick up
+Many people in Massachusetts register to vote while obtaining a driver’s license.
+Otherwise, you can register at the office of the town clerk (in Memorial Hall), or you can register by mailing in a paper form, which you can pick up at the town library.

 The deadline for registering to vote usually is 20 days prior to election day.

 By choosing a political party, you are demonstrating your support for a set of people and a set of ideas.
 Politics is a team sport.
 If you want to really be in the game, you’ve got to choose a side.